OpenTranslationBible/open-bible/en-GB/18.Job/md/job-19.md

 ## Job 19:1

-Then Job responded,
+Then Job answered,

 ## Job 19:2

 > “How long will you torment me
-> And crush me with words?
+> and crush me with your words?

 ## Job 19:3

-> These ten times you have insulted me;
+> You have reproached me these ten times;
-> You are not ashamed to wrong me.
+> you are not ashamed to mistreat me.

 ## Job 19:4

-> Even if I have truly done wrong,
+> Even if I have erred,
-> My error stays with me.
+> my mistake concerns me alone.

 ## Job 19:5

-> If indeed you exalt yourselves against me
+> If indeed you exalt yourselves over me
-> And prove my disgrace to me,
+> and use my disgrace against me,

 ## Job 19:6

-> Know then that God has wronged me
+> then know that God has wronged me
-> And has surrounded me with His net.
+> and encircled me with His net.

 ---

 ## Job 19:7

-> Behold, I cry, ‘Violence!’ but I get no answer;
+> “Though I cry out, ‘Violence!’
+I receive no answer;
-> I shout for help, but there is no justice.
+> I call for help, but there is no justice.

 ## Job 19:8

-> He has blocked my way so that I cannot pass,
+> He has blocked my path so I cannot pass,
-> And He has put darkness on my paths.
+> and He has shrouded my ways in darkness.

 ## Job 19:9

-> He has stripped my honour from me,
+> He has stripped me of my honour
-> And removed the crown from my head.
+> and taken the crown from my head.

 ## Job 19:10

-> He breaks me down on every side, and I am gone;
+> He tears me down on all sides,
-> He has uprooted my hope like a tree.
+> and I am gone; He uproots my hope like a tree.

 ## Job 19:11

-> He has also kindled His anger against me,
+> His anger burns against me;
-> And He considers me as His enemy.
+> He regards me as His enemy.

 ## Job 19:12

-> His troops come together,
+> His troops advance together;
-> And build up their way against me
+> they construct a siege ramp against me
-> And camp around my tent.
+> and encamp around my tent.

 ---

 ## Job 19:13

-> He has removed my brothers far from me,
+> “He has alienated my brothers from me,
-> And my acquaintances have completely turned away from me.
+> and my acquaintances are estranged from me.

 ## Job 19:14

-> My relatives have failed,
+> My relatives have failed me;
-> And my close friends have forgotten me.
+> my close friends have forgotten me.

 ## Job 19:15

-> Those who live in my house and my servant women consider me a stranger.
+> The dwellers in my house and my maidservants consider me a stranger;
 > I am a foreigner in their sight.

 ## Job 19:16

-> I call to my servant, but he does not answer;
+> I call to my servant, but he gives no answer;
-> I have to implore him with my mouth.
+> I must plead with him with my own mouth.

 ## Job 19:17

 > My breath is offensive to my wife,
-> And I am loathsome to my own brothers.
+> and I am loathsome to my own family.

 ## Job 19:18

 > Even young children despise me;
-> I stand up and they speak against me.
+> when I stand up, they speak against me.

 ## Job 19:19

-> All my associates loathe me,
+> All my close friends abhor me;
-> And those I love have turned against me.
+> those I love have turned against me.

 ## Job 19:20

-> My bone clings to my skin and my flesh,
+> I am reduced to skin and bones;
-> And I have escaped only by the skin of my teeth.
+> I have escaped with only the skin of my teeth.

----

 ## Job 19:21

-> “Pity me, pity me, you friends of mine,
+> “Have pity on me, my friends, have pity,
-> For the hand of God has struck me.
+> for the hand of God has struck me.

 ## Job 19:22

-> Why do you persecute me as God does,
+> Why do you pursue me as God does?
-> And are not satisfied with my flesh?
+> Are you not satisfied with my flesh?

 ---

 ## Job 19:23

-> “Oh that my words were written!
+> “Oh, that my words were recorded,
-> Oh that they were recorded in a book!
+> that they were inscribed in a book,

 ## Job 19:24

-> That with an iron stylus and lead
+> that they were engraved with an iron tool and lead,
-> They were engraved in the rock forever!
+> or carved in the rock forever!

 ## Job 19:25

-> Yet as for me, I know that my Redeemer lives,
+> For I know that my Redeemer lives,
-> And at the last, He will take His stand on the earth.
+> and that in the end He will stand upon the earth.

 ## Job 19:26

-> Even after my skin is destroyed,
+> And after my skin has been destroyed,
-> Yet from my flesh I will see God,
+> yet in my flesh I shall see God;

 ## Job 19:27

-> Whom I, on my part, shall behold for myself,
+> I myself will see Him with my own eyes
-> And whom my eyes will see, and not another.
+> — I, and not another.
-> My heart faints within me!
+> My heart yearns within me!

----

 ## Job 19:28

-> “If you say, ‘How shall we persecute him?’
+> If you say, ‘How shall we persecute him,
-> And, ‘What pretext for a case against him can we find?’
+> since the root of the trouble is found in him,’

 ## Job 19:29

-> Then be afraid of the sword for yourselves,
+> then be afraid of the sword for yourselves,
-> For wrath brings the punishment of the sword,
+> for wrath brings the punishment of the sword,
-> So that you may know there is judgment.”
+> so that you may know there is judgment.”